-He enlisted in the National Army on 1st Mar 1922 at Beggars Bush Barracks and, at the date of the Army Census, was serving in Cork with H Coy, 2nd Batt.
-1st Dublin Brigade.
-He later transferred to 38th Infantry Batt.
+He enlisted in the National Army on the first day of March 1922 at Beggars Bush Barracks and, at the date of the Army Census, was serving in Cork with H Coy, 2nd Battalion, 1st Dublin Brigade.
+He later transferred to 38th Infantry Battalion.

-He resigned from the Army, having obtained Capt. rank, on 1 March 1924.
-The reason given on his Army file was that he wished to return to civilian life & that it “was not due to Army crisis”.
+He resigned from the Army, having obtained Captain rank, on 1 March 1924.
+The reason given on his Army file was that he wished to return to civilian life and that it “was not due to Army crisis”.

-He subsequently took up a job with the Dept. of Posts & Telegraphs.
-He married Susan (Cissie) Foster, a native of Kilkenny City & lived for the rest of his life at Shandon Drive, Phibsborough.
+He subsequently took up a job with the Department of Posts & Telegraphs.
+He married Susan (Cissie) Foster, a native of Kilkenny City and lived for the rest of his life at Shandon Drive, Phibsborough.
 They had 4 children.

 In 1954 he successfully applied for leave of absence from his job to work for the Bureau of Military History.

-In the three years he was with the Bureau, he travelled extensively, primarily in the Tipperary & Kilkenny areas, taking witness statements.
+In the three years he was with the Bureau, he travelled extensively, primarily in the Tipperary and Kilkenny areas, taking witness statements.
 It was a job he absolutely loved.

-Jack Grace died on 23 May 1969 & is buried in Glasnevin Cemetery.
+Jack Grace died on 23 May 1969 and is buried in Glasnevin Cemetery.